ptsonev/LongueuilQuebecScraper/README.md

 # Proxy

-The website doesn't have any anti-scraping protection.
+The website doesn't have any anti-scraping protection. <br/>
-However, if you wish, you can add a rotating proxy.
+However, if you wish, you can add a rotating proxy.<br/>
-In LongueuilQuebecScraper/settings.py
-Set HTTPPROXY_ENABLED = True and HTTP_PROXY = 'http://username:password@host:port'.
+In LongueuilQuebecScraper/settings.py set HTTPPROXY_ENABLED = True and HTTP_PROXY = 'http://username:password@host:port'<br/>

 # Caching

-Caching is enabled, allowing you to run the scraper over multiple sessions without redownloading the same html pages.
+Caching is enabled, allowing you to run the scraper over multiple sessions without redownloading the same html pages.<br/>
-However, it does not check for duplicates, so remember to delete the data.csv file each time you run it.
+However, it does not check for duplicates, so remember to delete the data.csv file each time you run it.<br/>